cessen/ropey/README.md

 ### Strong Unicode support
 Ropey treats Unicode code points (`char`s in Rust) as the atomic unit of text.
-Indexing and edits are all done in terms of code points, making the APIs intuitive and making it impossible to accidentally create invalid utf8 data through edits.
+Indexing and edits are all done in terms of code points, making the APIs intuitive and making it impossible to accidentally create invalid utf8 data.

-Ropey also ensures that [grapheme clusters](https://www.unicode.org/reports/tr29/#Grapheme_Cluster_Boundaries) are never split in its internal representation, and thus can always be accessed as coherent `&str` slices.
+Ropey also ensures that [grapheme clusters](https://www.unicode.org/reports/tr29/#Grapheme_Cluster_Boundaries) are never split in its internal representation, and thus can always be accessed as `&str` slices.
+This is particularly helpful when printing text to screen because consuming code doesn't have to worry about finding split graphemes that should be printed as single visual characters.
 Moreover, Ropey provides APIs for iterating over graphemes and querying about grapheme boundaries.

 ### Line-aware

 Ropey knows about line breaks, allowing you to index into and iterate over lines of text.

+Ropey also recognizes all eight Unicode-specified line breaks: line feed, carriage return, carriage return + line feed, vertical tab, form feed, next line, line separator, and paragraph separator.

 ### Slicing